Chela Makes Art Because It Doesn’t Ask For Papers

 Chela wanted for everyone who walked into the gallery to be able to leave with something.
 She thought about people like her, who might be undocumented and unable to work but might have five bucks in their pocket.

-“To me, that was very important because for us, the kids from the hood who dream of studios and dream of having our art displayed somewhere, art has not been something we’ve been able to possess.
+“To me, that was very important because, for us, the kids from the hood who dream of studios and having our art displayed somewhere, art has not been something we’ve been able to possess.
 It has been something that has saved us from ourselves.”

-Since then, Chela’s also had a sold out solo show here in La Phoenikera at Abe Zucca Gallery and made illustrations for the book Nómada Temporal by Luis Ávila.
+Since then, Chela’s also had a sold-out solo show here in La Phoenikera at Abe Zucca Gallery and made illustrations for the book Nómada Temporal by Luis Ávila.
 Now she’s preparing pieces to be part of a show called “Las fronteras nos dividen, pero el arte nos une” with four other Phoenikera artists (Gloria Martinez-Casillas, Giovana Aviles, and Carla Chavarría) on September 2.
-The event will take place starting at 6 p.m. at The Sagrado Gallery located on 6437 S. Central Ave.
+The event will start at 6 p.m. at The Sagrado Gallery on 6437 S. Central Ave.

 Chela created the image for their event flyer featuring drawings of all four artists.
 Photo by LaPhoenikera.com

 She’ll be featuring portraits of six women.
-“They’ve played a big role in my life as a person who keeps growing and loving and understanding my queerness.
+“They’ve played a big role in my life as a person who keeps growing, loving, and understanding my queerness.
 It is with them that I’ve always been able to see myself just as I am.”

-Chelas hair no longer reaches her shoulders, it no longer covers up her face when she dances, although she still takes all of us out to dance when we’re at the same party.
-She also no longer feels unaccomplished, she feels like an artist.
+Chela’s hair no longer reaches her shoulders, and it no longer covers her face when she dances, although she still takes all of us out to dance when we’re at the same party.
+She also no longer feels unaccomplished; she feels like an artist.
 “I feel really good.
 I feel like it’s very me.”

 SHARE IT: